mortenskoett/conn-checker/README.md

    found).

 ## How to use
-The CLI is supposed to work on .csv files and will process the URL's found in parallel, persisting them on disk on-the-fly.
+The CLI works on .csv files and processes the listed URL's in parallel, persisting them on disk on-the-fly to circumvent checking the same URL's multiple times in case something happens during processing of a large dataset.

-The HTTP server will take json requests over the wire and process the listed URL's and return a status for each link.
+The HTTP server will take json requests over the wire and process the listed URL's and return a status for each link aggregated in a single response.

 ### CLI
 To work with .csv format from the command line.